saiprakash10/SER502-Spring2023-Team35/README.md

 From the commnad line:

-Navigate to src directory of the project python Lexer.py --evaluate (name of program).spe
+Navigate to src directory of the project and run the following command:
+        python Lexer.py --evaluate (name-of-the-program>).spe

 Example: python Lexer.py --evaluate sample.spe